-US Watched Russia Hack French Systems During Election
+US Sounded Alarm on Russian Hack of French Election

-(CN) – US intelligence officers watched Russians hack France’s computer networks in advance of Sunday’s presidential election, and alerted officials before the hacks became public, the director US cyber security told Senators on Tuesday.
+(CN) – U.S. intelligence officials watched Russians hack France’s computer networks in advance of Sunday’s presidential election, and alerted officials before the hacks became public, the director of U.S. cybersecurity testified Tuesday before the Senate.

 On Friday, just 48 hours before French voters went to the polls, centrist candidate and frontrunner Emmanuel Macron announced his campaign had been the target of a massive computer hack.